Corey Mayfield

-Corey Mayfield is a former American football offensive lineman/defensive lineman and coach of the Arena Football League.
-Mayfield is currently the Defensive Coordinator of the Texas Revolution of Champions Indoor Football (CIF).
-Mayfield played in the National Football League and the Arena Football League.
+Corey Mayfield (born February 25, 1970) is an American former professional football offensive lineman/defensive lineman who played in the National Football League (NFL) and Arena Football League (AFL).
+Mayfield is currently the head coach of the Beaumont Renegades of National Arena League (NAL).

-College years
+College career

 Mayfield graduated from the University of Oklahoma with a Bachelor of Arts degree and was a three-year starter.
 He finished his career with 12 sacks and 88 tackles.

 Professional career

+Mayfield was selected by the San Francisco 49ers in the tenth round of the 1992 NFL draft with the 269th overall pick.
 Mayfield played for the San Francisco 49ers, Tampa Bay Buccaneers, Jacksonville Jaguars, Grand Rapids Rampage, Orlando Rage, Philadelphia Soul and the Dallas Desperados.